ashmind/mirrorsharp/README.md

 ### Client

-Use one of the following:

-- `npm install mirrorsharp --save`
+NPM: `npm install mirrorsharp --save`
-- `bower install mirrorsharp --save` (TODO: this is not available yet)

 #### CSS
 If you are using LESS, CSS references can be done automatically by including `mirrorsharp/mirrorsharp.less`.